CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly communicates what the skill does (scrape and analyze user feedback from specific platforms to generate demand research reports) and when to use it (demand research, feature requests, RequestHunt queries).
-It includes specific platforms, concrete actions, and natural trigger terms that make it both discoverable and distinct from other skills.
+This is a strong description that clearly communicates what the skill does (scrape and analyze user feedback from specific platforms to generate demand research reports), when to use it (demand research, feature requests, RequestHunt queries), and includes natural trigger terms.
+The description is concise, uses third person voice, and provides enough specificity to distinguish it from other skills.

 DimensionReasoningScore